nagasudhirpulla/taming_python/blog/skills/matplotlib_set_axes_limits.md

 Please make sure that you covered the[post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
 <hr/>

-Sometimes we may like to control the size of matplotlib figure instead of default figure size.
-This requirement may arise for saving figure as image etc
+Sometimes we may like to control the limits of x, y axes of matplotlib figure instead of automatic limits.

 ### Setting figure size using the 'figsize' parameter
 Here we are providing `figsize` input to `subplots` function as